hanna-ford/workday/PAAs stuck on Rachel's Desk.md

 	- Impacts GR003589, MG000723, PG002926, and GR008052 (to)
 	- Impacts GR003589, MG000723, and DS00847 (from)

-## Vance Green -- Waiting on
+## Vance Green -- Waiting on Yudith Torres
 - Payroll Accounting Adjustment: Vance S Green - 08/01/2020 - 08/31/2020
 	- We are trying to close out GR007979 so we can send them a bill.
 	-  Vance's charges have been showing up under NA object class for August with miscalculated fringes and incorrect IDC.
 	-  I changed the budget date on his PAAs to 9/30/2020; but am having second thoughts about whether this was the right thing to do to repair the charges.

-4. Payroll Accounting Adjustment: Christopher Angel - 09/01/2020 - 09/30/2020

-5. Needed to correct his September charges - I had made a calculation error that was putting GR08148 in the red.
-6. Starting the process of closing out AmericaView worktag (GR008148)

 7. Payroll Accounting Adjustment: Song Yang - 08/01/2020 - 08/31/2020